UCI-GDIM31/class-activities-fnkim/README.md

 ### W3
 In the visual novel, the parameters would be an int variable which checks the player's friendship level with the character, and a boolean variable that checks the flag of if the player knows the character's secret.
 The return type would be a string that contains the text response of the NPC.

+### W4
+Line 17: _isGrounded is a member variable and its type is bool Line 28: it's checking for input (space key) and the boolean type _isGrounded Line 32: sets the boolean _isGrounded as false

+Table 11

 ## Open-Source Assets
 ### W1